tracel-ai/burn/contributor-book/src/getting-started/setting-up-the-environment.md

 ## Updating the burn semver version

-To bump for the next version, edit the semantic version number in `burn/Cargo.toml`, and then run `cargo update` to update the lock file.
+If for some reason you need to bump for the next version (though that should probably be left to the maintainers), edit the semantic version number in `burn/Cargo.toml`, and then run
+`cargo update` to update the lock file.

 ## Contributing to either the Burn Book or Contributor Book

 Both the Burn Book and the Contributor Book are built with mdbook.
+If in the process of adding or modifying a page in the books, if you need to inspect the generated output(such as when using mathjax which seems prone to breakage), run use `mdbook --open <path/to/book>` or run `cargo xtask books {burn|contributor} open` which will install and use mdbook automatically.

-To install mdbook, run the following command[^1]:
+Alternatively, if you want to install mdbook directly, run the following command[^1]:

 ```bash